CAFAudit/audit-service/Kafka Vertica Scheduler Upgrade.md

 The CAF Audit Management Web Service (AMWS) has been modified to use a single Kafka-Vertica scheduler for all tenants.
 See [CAF-1377](https://jira.autonomy.com/browse/CAF-1377) for further details.
 The purpose of this document is to provide a set of upgrade instructions for both the AMWS as well as any existing Audit scheduler entries in Vertica.
 The upgrade steps are relevant to AMWS version 1.4 or earlier.

 Some of the upgrade steps require the use of a database tool that can connect to the Vertica database to run SQL and drop schema objects.
-It has been assumed that DbVisualizer will be used for these steps.
+It has been assumed that *[DbVisualizer Free For Vertica](https://saas.hpe.com/marketplace/big-data/dbvisualizer-free-vertica)* will be used for these steps.

 ## Upgrade Steps